repalash/supabase-cf-project-starter/Readme.md

 Simple starter kit for the backend that can also be used as is to create a project management system similar to figma(without realtime collaboration right now) with supabase and cloudflare workers.

 All infrastructure is defined as code in the project.
-The starter sql is present in `starter.sql` and the worker code is in `src/index.js`.
-A sample for the wrangler.toml is present in `wrangler.sample.toml`.
+The starter sql is present in `starter.sql`, the worker code is in `cf-worker/src/worker.ts` and a sample for the wrangler.toml is present in `wrangler.sample.toml`.

 The starter sql creates the tables, functions, triggers, and policies required for the project.
 The worker code is a simple proxy to supabase with some additional functionality for user assets and avatar and poster iamges.